-The Russian Visa Application Center is currently still open and can accept new visa applications for any travel due to take place after 1st June 2021, although please be aware that resuming of flights may be further postponed depending on the COVID situation in the UK.
+The Russian Visa Application Centre in London is still accepting all types of Russian visa however applicants need to be aware that flights may be postponed depending on the current coronavirus situation and lockdown regulations in the UK.

 Please note: Visa extensions and compensation for visa fees cannot be granted at this time in accordance with current legislation.